16 May 2026

 | ML | Float16 |

-NB: String-backed types (Email, HostName, Slug, etc.) drop the wrapper’s object header but still hold a reference to the String — the indirection remains.
+String-backed types (Email, HostName, Slug, etc.) drop the wrapper’s object header but still hold a reference to the String — the indirection remains.

 JEP 519: Compact Object Headers (product feature, JDK 25+).
 Reduces the object header from 12 to 8 bytes on 64-bit HotSpot by merging the mark word and class pointer.
 Opt-in via -XX:+UseCompactObjectHeaders.
 (JEP 450 shipped the same feature as experimental in JDK 24, requiring -XX:+UnlockExperimentalVMOptions.) ↩